Óc trần lá ngải

 Moxa

-The dish doesn’t require complicated cooking process or too many ingredients.
-After being washed, the brain and moxa would be steamed in salty water for a couple of minutes.
-Then, pepper, ginger, salt and cilantro would be added during the next 15 minutes.
-This dish is best enjoyed while it is still hot.
+The dish requires neither complex cooking techniques nor a large number of ingredients.
+After washing, the brain and moxa are steamed in salted water for a few minutes.
+Following this, pepper, ginger, salt, and cilantro are added and cooked for another 15 minutes.
+This dish is best enjoyed hot.

 Did you find this answer helpful?